jianfch/stable-ts/README.md

 Gap Adjustment sets the segment timestamps to the timestamps of an ideal section in `nonspeech_sections` (i.e. nonspeech start to segment end and nonspeech end to segment start).

-This only applies to segment timestamps because there more prominent gaps between each segment than word.
+This only applies to segment timestamps because there more prominent gaps between segments than between words.
 Therefore, it is recommended to use Gap Adjustment before any regrouping operations that split segments at places that are unlikely to have gaps.
 And the opposite is recommended to be applied (e.g. splitting by gaps or punctuations that indicate a pause) before Gap Adjustment .